dubzzz/fast-check/website/docs/core-blocks/arbitraries/composites/object.md

 - `recordModel` — _structure of the resulting instance_
 - `requiredKeys?` — default: `[all keys of recordModel]` — _list of keys that should never be deleted_
-- `noNullPrototype?` — default: `true` — _only generate records based on the Object-prototype, do not generate any record with null-prototype_
+- `noNullPrototype?` — default: `false` — _only generate records based on the Object-prototype, do not generate any record with null-prototype_

 **Usages:**